-Freed from all the biases related to Earth-based observations, we detected dawn storms in 360 approximately half of the Juno perijove sequences (10 dawn storm observations over 19 361 orbits - no observations were carried out during P[2].
-This is due to three factors: 1) longer 362 363 observations, providing additional chances to catch dawn storm at any stage of their development, 2) a view of the nightside, where the dawn storms actually form and 3) a 364 looser definition of the dawn storm, which is no longer restricted to the brighter examples.
-365 Moreover, the occurrence of dawn storms appears independent of the arrival of a solar 366 wind compression region at Jupiter.
-367 first time.
-A dawn storm precursor appears to be the appearance of a series of transient 370 spots separated by $\sim$ 1000 km, mapping to the pre-midnight sector.
-Approximately 2 to 3 371 hours later, the midnight section of the main emission starts to brighten, often forming 372 regularly spaced (~ 1500 km apart) beads.
-The arc further brightens and expands in 373 longitude as it progressively starts to co-rotate with the planet and to move towards the 374 dawn side.
+Freed from all the biases related to Earth-based observations, we detected dawn storms in approximately half of the Juno perijove sequences (10 dawn storm observations over 19 orbits-no observations were carried out during PJ2).
+This is due to three factors: 1) longer observations, providing additional chances to catch dawn storm at any stage of their development, 2) a view of the nightside, where the dawn storms actually form, and 3) a looser definition of the dawn storm, which is no longer restricted to the brighter examples.
+Moreover, the occurrence of dawn storms appears independent of the arrival of a solar wind compression region at Jupiter.

+While every feature has not been observed in each case, the dawn storms appear to follow a systematic sequence of events (Figure 5), some of which are being reported here for the first time.
+A dawn storm precursor appears to be the appearance of a series of transient spots separated by $\sim$ 1,000 km, mapping to the premidnight sector.
+Approximately 2-3 h later, the midnight section of the main emission starts to brighten, often forming regularly spaced ( $\sim$ 1,500 km apart) beads.
+The arc further brightens and expands in longitude as it progressively starts to corotate with the planet and to move toward the dawn side.
 Then it bifurcates, with a branch moving poleward.
-The void between the arcs 375 then fills progressively as the arcs broaden in latitude.
-A longitudinal gap also generally 376 forms within the feature.
-Finally, the whole feature dims and the equatorward part of the 377 dawn storms evolves as an equatorward patch of emission associated with plasma 378 injection signatures, providing a direct link between dawn storms and some plasma 379 injection signatures.
-380
+The void between the arcs then fills progressively as the arcs broaden in latitude.
+A longitudinal gap also generally forms within the feature.
+Finally, the whole feature dims and the equatorward part of the dawn storms evolves as an equatorward patch of emission associated with plasma injection signatures, providing a direct link between dawn storms and some plasma injection signatures.